 Since a computer system is an important part of business operations and human sustenance, if any person acts anything to make the computer system unable to work according to its specified command or to make it work incorrectly from its specified command, or to use any method to access data, correct or destroy data of others in a computer system improperly, or to use a computer system to disclose false or obscene computer data, such act inevitably causes damage ,and affects the economy, society and the security of the state, including peace and good morals of people.
-Thailand has, therefore, enacted the law to enforce against Cybercrime Act.
+Thailand has, therefore, enacted the law to enforce against Computer Crime Act.

 “Computer system”means a device or a set of computer equipment whose function is integrated together, for which instruction, instruction sets or anything else and working principles enable it or them to perform the duty of processing data automatically.